rabbitmq/rabbitmq-website/docs/reliability.md

 Data safety is a joint responsibility of RabbitMQ nodes, [publishers](./publishers) and [consumers](./consumers).
 Therefore, this guide provides an overview of topics imported to each part of a messaging-based system.

+This guide is primarily an overview.
+Each topic is discussed in more details in its own dedicated guide.

 The following guides discuss data safety and resilience topics in more detail: